Nat King Cole: 1950s

+Cole continued his popular success without a break in the 1950s, recording "Frosty the Snowman" (No. 8 in 1950), "Mona Lisa" (No. 1 song of 1950), "Orange Colored Sky" (1950), "Too Young" (the No. 1 song of 1951).

+1951’s "Unforgettable" (No. 9) was made famous again in 1991 by Cole's daughter Natalie when modern recording technology was used to reunite father and daughter in a duet.
+The duet version rose to the top of the pop charts, almost forty years after its original popularity.

-On June 7, 1953, Cole performed for the ninth Cavalcade of Jazz concert held at Wrigley Field in Chicago which was produced by Leon Hefflin, Sr. Featured that day were Roy Brown and his Orchestra, Shorty Rogers, Earl Bostic, Don Tosti and His Mexican Jazzmen, and Louis Armstrong and his All Stars with Velma Middleton.
+On June 7, 1953, Cole performed for the ninth Cavalcade of Jazz concert held at Wrigley Field in Chicago, which was produced annually by Leon Hefflin, Sr. Featured that day were Roy Brown and his Orchestra, Shorty Rogers, Earl Bostic, Don Tosti and His Mexican Jazzmen, and Louis Armstrong and his All Stars with Velma Middleton.

 On November 5, 1956, The Nat 'King' Cole Show debuted on NBC.
 The variety program was one of the first hosted by an African American.
-The program started at a length of fifteen-minutes but was increased to a half-hour in July 1957.
+The fifteen minute show was increased to a half-hour in July 1957.
 Rheingold Beer was a regional sponsor, but a national sponsor was never found.
 The show was in trouble financially despite efforts by NBC, Harry Belafonte, Tony Bennett, Ella Fitzgerald, Eartha Kitt, Frankie Laine, Peggy Lee, and Mel Tormé.
-Cole decided to end the program.
-The last episode aired on December 17, 1957.
+Cole decided to end the program, and the last episode aired on December 17, 1957.
 Commenting on the lack of sponsorship, Cole said shortly after its demise: "Madison Avenue is afraid of the dark."

 Throughout the 1950s, Cole continued to record hits that sold millions throughout the world, such as "Smile", "Pretend", "A Blossom Fell", and "If I May".
 His pop hits were collaborations with Nelson Riddle, Gordon Jenkins, and Ralph Carmichael.
 Riddle arranged several of Cole's 1950s albums, including Nat King Cole Sings for Two in Love (1953), his first 10-inch LP.
 In 1955, "Darling, Je Vous Aime Beaucoup" reached number 7 on the Billboard chart.
 Love Is the Thing went to number one in April 1957 and remained his only number one album.